Tianxiong Yu

 Works in Progress

-Queueing Games (with Joachim Arts and Frank Karsten), 2025
+Capacity Pooling and Cost Allocation in M/G/1 Systems with Endogenous Capacity Choice (with Joachim Arts and Frank Karsten), 2025

 Publications